 Click to filter the recordings.
 From: Show recordings done after a certain point in time.
 To: Show recordings up until a certain point in time.
 Source 1 : Show recordings based on source.
 Event: Show recordings based on events.
 Storage: Show recordings based on storage type.

-Ongoing recordings: Show all ongoing recordings on the camera.

 Select to start a recording on the camera.

 Choose which storage device to save to.

 Select to stop a recording on the camera.

 Triggered recordings will end both when manually stopped and when the camera is shut down.